-You know Seville is vibrant, historic, cultural and full of things to do… but what do you REALLY know about the food scene?
-Find out some of my top places to eat, and how to rustle up some top Andalusían cuisine when you return home!
+You know Seville is vibrant, historic, cultural and full of things to do… but what do you REALLY know about the Spanish city’s food scene?
+Find out my top Seville food experiences, and how to rustle up some top Andalusían cuisine when you return home!

 I’ve been to Seville once before.
 I loved getting lost in the city’s skinny streets, was constantly in awe of its architecture and spent the evenings hopping from tapas bar to tapas bar, enjoying a small plate and a glass of wine at places across the city.
 I also remember some terrifying moments driving down the narrowest of streets, where it felt like the car was scraping the paint off the walls as we inched our way through.

-So for my second trip I was excited to explore the city some more, and from trip one had leaned that a) we shouldn’t bring a car and b) we should try out even more of the city’s top food spots!
+So for my second trip I was excited to explore the city some more, and from trip one had leaned that a) we shouldn’t bring a car and b) we should try out even more amazing Seville food spots!

 I visited armed with one of Lonely Planet’s beautiful foodie books From The Source: Spain and decided I wanted to try a few of their top picks, plus find a few of my own!
 As you’ll see, I was a little inspired, and attempted to recreate my Sevillan experience on home turf too.

-Just announced as Lonely Planet’s Best In Travel top city, come and explore Seville with me in my latest video, then scroll down to find out more about the food scene!
+Announced as Lonely Planet’s Best In Travel top city, come and explore the city with me in my latest video, then scroll down to find out more about the Seville food scene!

-5 Top Food Experiences You Can’t Miss In Seville
+5 Top Seville Food Experiences You Can’t Miss

 Address: Calle Arjona, s/n, 41001 Sevilla